-- a. provides formal instruction about the pharmaceutical and medical products industry, including critical evaluation of the issues of drug development incentives, research quality and independence, regulation, and communication; - b. provides full disclosure about commercial sources of sponsorship of any medical education program, whether Grand Rounds or CME; - c. establishes pharmacy and therapeutics committees in all teaching hospitals to encourage the following: - 1. active team practice (joint bedside rounds, pharmacy chart reviews, etc.) involving clinical pharmacists and physicians in drug use decision-making; - 2. establishment of oversight and evaluation mechanisms for prescribing practices of students, housestaff, and physicians; these mechanisms to include guidelines for interaction with industry representatives in teaching institutions; - 3. establishment of hospital formularies which specify drugs, their indications, mode and cost of administration, and complications; - d.
+- 3. the impact and ethics of direct-to-consumer and direct-to-physician marketing practices employed by the pharmaceutical industry, as they relate to the physician-patient relationship; - 4. studies on medical prescriber-drug company interactions and the effects of marketing on prescribing habits. - 5. how to critically evaluate clinical trials. - 6. how to critically evaluate pharmaceutical marketing. - 7. principles of evidence-based prescribing. - b. provides full disclosure about commercial sources of sponsorship of any medical education program, whether Grand Rounds or CME; - c. establishes pharmacy and therapeutics committees in all teaching hospitals to encourage the following: - 1. active team practice (joint bedside rounds, pharmacy chart reviews, etc.) involving clinical pharmacists and physicians in drug use decision-making; - 2. establishment of oversight and evaluation mechanisms for prescribing practices of students, housestaff, and physicians; these mechanisms to include guidelines for interaction with industry representatives in teaching institutions; - 3. establishment of hospital formularies which specify drugs, their indications, mode and cost of administration, and complications; - d.
 PROHIBITS pharmaceutical industry representatives from marketing to medical students, including, but not limited to, distributing paraphernalia advertising pharmaceuticals or pharmaceutical companies to students, detailing students about a particular prescription drug, and inviting students to pharmaceutical industry-sponsored meals.
-(2005)